Terms

 }

-on doesn't alter the layers of variables, too:
+on doesn't alter variable layers either:

-define extract-value-from-meta(x: int): int {
+define extract-value-from-meta(x: int) -> int {

 // here is layer 0